-Dr. Elizabeth Duling offers custom mouthguards as a general dentistry treatment to patients in Owens Cross Roads, AL. Professional sports mouthguards fit comfortably and securely in the mouth.
+Dr. Elizabeth Duling offers custom mouthguards as a general dentistry treatment to Owens Cross Roads, AL patients.
+Professional sports mouthguards fit comfortably and securely in the mouth.
 They are custom-fit to each patient based on their dental impressions.

 Benefits of Professional Sports Mouthguards